The large D limit of General Relativity: Large limit of black holes

 \subsection{Charge}

 The gravitational effect of the electric field in a Reissner-Nordstrom black hole is characterized by a charge-radius $r_Q$, related to the charge $Q$ by \cite{Myers:1986un} \beq Q=\sqrt{\frac{(D-2)(D-3)}{8\pi G}}\,r_Q^{D-3}\,. \eeq This radius appears in the metric in the form $(r_Q/r)^{2(D-3)}$.
 If, as may be natural in this context, we assume that we keep $r_Q$ fixed, then the gravitational effect of the charge vanishes at distances $r>r_Q$.
-Note that $Q$ is measured in units of the gauge coupling (the electron charge).
-So if $G$ is chosen to scale like \eqref{Gscaling} (to keep the mass fixed, for fixed $r_0$), then we may keep both $r_Q$ and the charge $Q$ fixed if the gauge coupling is made to vanish like $D^{-D/4}$.
+Note that $Q$ is measured in units of the gauge coupling (the electron charge), so whether $Q$ remains finite in the limit depends on how this coupling scales with $D$.

 Similarly, the effect of $p$-form charges (with $p$ not scaling with $D$), which can be carried by black $p$-branes or by black holes with non-spherical topologies \cite{Emparan:2004wy,Caldarelli:2010xz,Emparan:2011hg}, vanishes in the directions transverse to the brane if we keep their charge-radius fixed.
 However, a $p$-form charge forbids the break up of the brane in the $p$ directions parallel to the worldvolume.
 In these cases the equation of state of the brane does not become dust-like.
 For instance, for dilatonic $p$-branes in the limit $D\to\infty$ one finds \beq P=-\frac{N \sinh^2\alpha}{1+N \sinh^2\alpha}\,\varepsilon\,, \eeq where $\alpha$ is the charge-boost parameter (which remains fixed as $D\to\infty$ if the charge radius is fixed) and $N$ determines the dilaton coupling (see \eg\ \cite{Emparan:2011hg}).
 The field nevertheless vanishes outside the horizon.